Vessel Delivery & Handover Services

 After purchase, crew readiness becomes a direct operational risk.
 A vessel may be legally delivered but still unable to sail or trade properly if crew, documents, stores, bunkers or technical readiness are not aligned.

-• Coordination with local agent and port authority where required
+• Local agent and port authority follow-up where required

 • Basic onboard familiarisation follow-up